ruxailab/RUXAILAB/README.md

 - [Request a Feature 🚀](https://github.com/uramakilab/remote-usability-lab/issues/new)
 - [Ask a Question 🤗](https://github.com/uramakilab/remote-usability-lab/discussions)

-For commercial support, academic collaborations, and answers to common questions, please use [Get Support]() to contact us.
+For commercial support, academic collaborations, and answers to common questions, please open a discussion.

 ### Development Environment